Yordan Alvarez Player Props: Astros vs. White Sox

 - The White Sox pitching staff was eighth in MLB last season with a collective nine strikeouts per nine innings.

-- Cease makes his first start of the season for the White Sox.
+- Lynn starts for the first time this season for the White Sox.

-- In his last appearance on Sunday, Oct.
-2, the 27-year-old right-hander, started and went five innings against the San Diego Padres.
+- The 35-year-old right-hander started and threw seven innings when he last appeared Sunday, Oct.
+2 against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.